concord-consortium/littlechef-servers/README.md

 	  User ubuntu
 	  IdentityFile /Users/scytacki/Development/ec2/genigames.pem

+This repository uses a submodule for the data_bags folder.
+It is a private repository named: chef-databags.
+If you are permitted to access this repository run this command

+    git submodule update --init

 ### Setup a new lab.server

 1. Spin up an ubuntu lucid server (could be AWS or could be elsewhere)